cncf/tag-security/community/assessments/guide/README.md

 * **Lead security reviewer or their designee** will perform an initial, clarifying assessment to:
   * Verify completeness
-  * Ask for clarifications
+  * Ask for clarification
   * Ensure terms are defined
   * Ensure concepts introduced are explained with context
   * Provide quick feedback

+**Importantly, comments on the document should be addressed in the document text, as the comments will be lost when the document is later converted to markdown.**

-#### Security assessment with optional hands-on assessment
+#### Security assessment

 The TSSA process provides time for the security reviewers and the project to address security and technical details associated with the project.
-Information created or received out of the assessment is leveraged in finalizing the joint assessment and creating the project's TSSA package in the README file.
+Information created or received out of the assessment is leveraged in finalizing the self assessment and creating the project's TSSA package in the README file.

-If the security reviewers include individuals capable of performing a hands-on assessment, the hands-on assessment is included in this step.

 * **Project** posts their document to the project security assessment channel, allowing at least one week for review prior to Q&A
-* **Security reviewers** review the joint-assessment document, links, and other materials provided by the project and provide  comments and questions
+* **Security reviewers** review the self-assessment document, links, and other materials provided by the project and provide  comments and questions
   * It is highly recommended that security reviewers familiarize themselves with the project's repo and docs if available
-* **Security reviewers and project lead/POCs** ensure all reviewer questions, comments, and feedback are addressed and finalize the joint assessment
+* **Security reviewers and project lead/POCs** ensure all reviewer questions, comments, and feedback are addressed and finalize the self assessment.
-* **Lead security reviewer or their designee,** with the assistance of the **security reviewers** create a [draft summary document](joint-readme-template.md) to capture existing comments, feedback, and recommendations prior to the presentation.
+     The project has final edit discretion on the self assessment document.
+* **The assessment team meets and presents their recommendations to the project** in the form of a draft joint assessment.
+The project and assessment team work together to augment and improve this document, with the assessor having final edit discretion.

 #### Presentation